 Lastly, we’ve got what might be his most valuable watch: his Rolex Cosmograph Daytona ‘Eye of the Tiger’ (ref.
 116588TBR-0003).
 This version of the already in-demand chronograph is crafted from yellow gold and features an elaborate, exotic diamond-patterned dial as well as a diamond-encrusted bezel – making it easily the most outrageously luxurious watch Rolex makes.

 The average schmoe isn’t getting offered one of these bad boys – it’s an ‘off-catalogue’ model that’s reserved for only the most dedicated Rolex customers.

-Some of the other Rollies in Erling’s collection include a rose gold Day-Date ‘President’ with a diamond bezel (as seen above), a vintage GMT-Master ‘Root Beer’ and at least two Cosmograph Daytonas including a gold one with a green dial and a platinum one with a blue dial.
+Some of the other Rollies in Erling’s collection include his rose gold Day-Date ‘President’ (as seen above), a vintage GMT-Master ‘Root Beer’ and at least two Cosmograph Daytonas including a gold one with a green dial and a platinum one with a blue dial.

 Haaland also gifted all of his teammates and some of the backroom staff at Dortmund stainless steel Submariners as a going-away present after his departure for Man City, a generous move which reportedly cost him €500,000.
 Helvete.